strambinienea/RaspberryPymodbus/GUIDE.md

 from pymodbus.datastore import ModbusSequentialDataBlock, ModbusSlaveContext, ModbusServerContextì from pymodbus.register_read_message import ReadRegistersRequestBase, ReadHoldingRegistersRequest, ReadHoldingRegistersResponse
 ```
-When you have imported all of these function we can start writing the code for the server, the firs line will be the line for the log, this will help troughout the project, understanding all the steps the server is doing this will also help you with some problem you may encounter during the realization of the Server.
+When you have imported all of these function we can start writing the code for the server, the first line will be the line for the log, this will help troughout the project understanding all the steps the server is doing, this will also help you with some problem you may encounter during the realization of the Server.

 ```python
 # Log